bonitasoft/bonita-continuous-delivery-doc/md/livingapp_deploy.md

 You can add a **--debug** option to enable debug mode and increase verbosity.

+You can also add a **--development-mode** flag to enable a deployment in development mode.
+This flag allow for more agressive replacement policy.
+When this flag is not provided, the default production mode will be used which means more artifacts will be preserved.

 ::: info
 Refer to the [BCD Command-line reference](bcd_cli.md) for a complete list of available options for the `bcd livingapp deploy` command.
 :::